Ciro23/nvim/README.md

 Of course you have to adjust each path for what you have installed on your system.

-> Each available Java version will be automatically detected via the environment
-> variables you set.

 After setting the environment variables, restart your terminal for simplicity.
 Then you can change the Java runtime to use in a project by executing